Informatievlaanderen/VSDS-Onboarding-Example/protected-setup/README.md

 It all goes well (and it should!) you will see the LDES members appear in the sink.

 ## It's Been a Long Day
 We have shown you how to enable the swagger UI, how to provide metadata for your LDES views and, of course, how to access a protected LDES.
 In addition we have shown you how you can protect a LDES using a API key but if you require a stronger way of securing access have a look at other authentication and authorization mechanisms.
-The [documentation](https://informatievlaanderen.github.io/VSDS-Linked-Data-Interactions/ldio/ldio-core/ldio-http-requester) explains how to configure the LDES client in case you need to access a OAuth2/OpenID protected LDES.
+The [documentation](https://informatievlaanderen.github.io/VSDS-Linked-Data-Interactions/ldio/ldio-core/ldio-http-requester) explains how to configure the LDES client in case you need to access an OAuth2/OpenID protected LDES.

 Now that you have verified that the members appear in the sink you can shutdown the systems and remove the private network using:
 ```bash